FIWARE/catalogue/README.md

 ## Background

-[FIWARE](https://www.fiware.org) is a curated framework of open-source platform components which can be assembled together and with other third-party platform components to accelerate the development of Smart Solutions.
+[FIWARE](https://www.fiware.org) includes a curated framework of open-source platform components using NGSI which can be assembled together and with other third-party platform components to accelerate the development of Smart Solutions.
 The main and only mandatory component of any _“Powered by FIWARE”_ platform or solution is a FIWARE Context Broker Generic Enabler, bringing a cornerstone function in any smart solution: the need to manage context information, enabling to perform